-Actor James Spader is legally blind without eyeglasses and claims that in any film where he doesn't wear glasses—which is most of them—he can barely make out the face(s) of the other actor(s) in the scene with him.
+Actor James Spader is legally blind and claims that in any film where he doesn't wear glasses—which is most of them—he can barely make out the face(s) of the other actor(s) in the scene with him.

 Andy Fletcher of Depeche Mode is also very nearsighted without his glasses and there are even stories that Martin Gore used to hide or snatch Fletcher's glasses away from him, evidently as a practical joke, and causing him to trip in the studio and even on stage.

 It's actually surprisingly common for people who need vision correction but don't have contact lenses to go without their glasses, if they don't like the way they look with them on.
 It's the little things that usually tip off the people around them - not noticing obvious signage, etc.